Sleeps 2 Plus 2 | Friday Changeover | Pets - See Property Inventory | VE 4 Star

 For those who require a bit more adventure then you must 'Go Ape'.
 Well established as a firm favourite, ‘Go Ape’ is aerial trekking high above the forest floor where you swing through the trees, cross rope bridges and scramble nets, ending on a huge wind in your face zip wire ride.

-Carry on past the Visitor centre over fell, and you come to little village of Hawkshead.
-Timber framed buildings make up this popular village with four good pubs and a host of souvenir shops of which the Hawkshead relish company is well worth a visit.
+Carry on past the Visitor Centre over the fell, and you come to the little village of Hawkshead.
+Timber framed buildings make up this popular village with four good pubs and a host of souvenir shops of which the Hawkshead Relish Company is well worth a visit.

-Between the frorest and the lake you can fill your days with plenty of walking and activities, however the whole of the National Park is within easy reach so ther will never be a dull moment, never a new view to see and all with the perfect cottage to return home to after your days exploration.
+Between the forest and the lake you can fill your days with plenty of walking and activities, however the whole of the National Park is within easy reach so there will never be a dull moment, always a new view to see and all with the perfect cottage to return home to after your days exploration.